Fenerator/BilingualLanguageModelPreTraining/README.md

 We apply the MLM approach only, as we do not have parallel corporas.

-1. create venv, activate
+1. create venv using Python 3.7.3, activate

-2. install dependencies, apex:
+2. install dependencies from `requirements.txt`, apex:

     ```bash
     git clone https://github.com/NVIDIA/apex